alexpovel/latex-cookbook/README.md

    [![Download README](images/vectors/gitlab/Download-README-critical.svg)](https://collaborating.tuhh.de/alex/latex-git-cookbook/-/jobs/artifacts/master/raw/README.pdf?job=build_pandoc)

-   **The README covers git and Continuous Delivery, using Docker.**
+   **The README covers git and Continuous Delivery.**
 2. A [LaTeX document](cookbook.tex), usable as a cookbook (different "recipes" to achieve various things in LaTeX) and also as a template.

-   The LaTeX Cookbook PDF covers LaTeX-specific topics.
+   The LaTeX Cookbook PDF covers LaTeX-specific topics and instruction on compiling the LaTeX source using Docker.
    It is also available for download:

    [![Download PDF](images/vectors/gitlab/Download-Cookbook-informational.svg)](https://collaborating.tuhh.de/alex/latex-git-cookbook/-/jobs/artifacts/master/raw/cookbook.pdf?job=build_latex)